by Property Type

 Some areas have more Spanish Colonial homes than others, such as downtown Palm Springs, La Quinta and Rancho Mirage.
 Nearly every older neighborhood has its share of these structures as well as many new subdivisions east of the I-10 freeway.

 Monterey Colonial Revival

 These houses take their cues from California during the 1830s and 1840s.
 The name gives away where this style originated: Monterey, California.
-Settlers in Florida in the 1920s wanted to hold onto this style as a way to honor Spanish heritage.
+Settlers in California in the 1920s wanted to hold onto this style as a way to honor Spanish heritage.

 These have wood-paneled doors, gabled or hipped roofs, and second-story balconies in many cases.
 You might feel like you're in the desert southwest when you see these houses.

 The Pueblo Revival style takes its name from the pueblos of California and southern Arizona.

 They're built in such a way that they look like the old adobe houses of early Spanish settlements in those parts of the country, and they closely mimic Mission Revival houses.
 Both draw on indigenous and Spanish designs to create their look.